 The concept of using a sales funnel has been around for more than a century.
-While marketing funnel automation makes it easier for brands to manage leads from start to finish, the core and timeless principles of the traditional sales funnel have not changed.
-In this article, brands will get to know everything about digital marketing funnel automation and the modern technology that enables it.
+While marketing funnel automation makes it easier for brands to manage leads from start to finish, the core principles of the traditional sales funnel have remained unchanged.
+In this article, brands will get to know about digital marketing funnel automation and the technology that enables it.

 The history of marketing funnel

-The sales funnel was developed by Elias St. Elmo Lewis in 1898.
+Elias St. Elmo Lewis developed the sales funnel in 1898.
 He created the first marketing funnel by breaking down the customer journey into stages.
-These stages are still used to this day which includes awareness, interest, desire and action.
+These stages are still used to this day, which include awareness, interest, desire, and action.
 The acronym is still very popular to this day: AIDA.

 Much of the sales funnel hasn’t changed in the past hundred years.
 The modern marketing funnel is still based on Lewis’ work.
-Slight variances have emerged over the years though with leading marketing organisations like Hubspot, Moz and Forrester accentuating it.
+Slight variances have emerged over the years, though with leading marketing organisations like Hubspot, Moz and Forrester stressing it.

 The obsolete traditional marketing funnel

 The traditional marketing funnel teaches brands that consumers will simply complete their purchase journey.
-This concept is still valid but has significantly evolved to meet the demands of modern consumers.
+This concept is still valid but has significantly developed to meet the demands of modern consumers.